GenRockeR/elan-agent/README.rst

     [
       {
         "id":     <int>,     // ID that can be used in vlan definitions for `guest_access`.
+        "modification_time": // Sent at each Guest Request so we can invalidate authz if guest access has been updated.
         "fields": [          // list of form fields that guest can fill on captive portal to get access {
             "id":                  <str: *Mandatory*>,       // unique id of field.
             "type":                <str: *Mandatory*>,       // `text`, `textarea`, `email`, `date`, `date-time`, `time`.